The switch to vocal languages

 After the first great glacial maximum, about 2.58 million years ago, climates in Eurasia again warmed; grasslands opened up in places allowing herbivores from Africa and Asia to drift into Europe, and the herbivores were followed by carnivores and humans.
 These movements came in waves, as the climate warmed and cooled, and with each successive cooling period there was a die-off of the humans in Europe.

 Stone tools and other artifacts left behind by these humans have been found in many places in Europe, from southern Spain and Italy to Britain.
 Moreover, some fossils of early European hominins have been found.
 Facial bones dated at about 1.1 million years ago have been found in a cave in the Atapuerca Mountains of northern Spain, and many fossils of a different human species, dated at about 900,000 years ago, have also been found in the region.
 (These bones were well preserved in karst caves.)
+The humans in the later of the two waves of immigrants to the region have been named Homo antecessor.

 It has been suggested that Homo antecessor came clear from Africa, by following animals that migrated from there, but northern Africa had been largely emptied of hominins by dry conditions.
 Moreover, no fossils at all like them have been found in Africa.
 These early European hominins more likely came from the east; perhaps from what is now Ukraine, where stone tool manufacture and use occurred about 1.4 million years ago.